-- outstanding pastoral care, guidance and support; - Pastoral Curriculum (incorporating national, international, school events and celebrations); - our Behaviour for Learning Policy, and Code of Conduct; - online safety is embedded in the pastoral and wider curriculum; - the effective analysis of behaviour, including bullying and discriminatory behaviour; - a College System promoting a sense of identity and community; - a broad and balanced curriculum; - lessons planned to explicitly promote SMSC; - values-based assemblies linked to the weekly SMSC Theme of the Week; - student Leadership, consultation and volunteering; - SMSC 'Thought of the Week' from SMSC4Schools delivered weekly by tutors; - all students attend daily tutor sessions with their form tutor.
-The sessions allow students to reflect, discuss and explore issues which affect school, community, country as well as world issues: - reward and recognition events, including achievement assemblies held every term; - involvement in fundraising and support for a variety charities; - enrichment activities and school clubs; - school performing arts productions; - a Personal, Social, Health Education (PSD) curriculum: - a programme of social and academic mentoring for all pupils; - established links with community partners, including local churches and mosques - maintaining positive relationships with the wider community, (e.g. LRG, Lighthouse, West Midlands Police); - local, national and international visits and visitors to school; - effective induction and transition arrangements for students; - RE lessons, including those focusing on philosophy and ethics; - effective parental engagement, (e.g. parent forums, regular communication); and - an ethos of 'Growth Mindset' whereby all students should put learning, and developing in learning, at the forefront of all they do.
+- our whole school ethos; - outstanding pastoral care, guidance and support; - Pastoral Curriculum (incorporating national, international, school events and celebrations); - our Behaviour for Learning Policy, and Code of Conduct; - online safety is embedded in the pastoral and wider curriculum; - the effective analysis of behaviour, including bullying and discriminatory behaviour; - a College System promoting a sense of identity and community; - a broad and balanced curriculum; - · lessons planned to explicitly promote SMSC; - values-based assemblies linked to the weekly SMSC Theme of the Week; - student Leadership, consultation and volunteering, i.e. College Prefects, Student Parliament, Sports Champions, Peer Mentors, Anti-Bullying Ambassadors; - all students attend daily tutor sessions with their form tutor.
+The sessions allow students to reflect, discuss and explore issues which affect school, community, country as well as world issues: - daily character education form period activities; - reward and recognition events, including achievement assemblies held every term; - involvement in fundraising and support for a variety of charities; - planning of and participation in Christmas Market and Summer Fair; - enrichment activities and school clubs; - careers education programme; - school performing arts productions; - a Personal, Social, Health Education (Life Skills) curriculum; - annual British Values Week; - a programme of social and academic mentoring for all pupils; - established links with community partners, including local churches and mosques - maintaining positive relationships with the wider community, (e.g. LRG, Lighthouse, West Midlands Police); - local, national and international visits and visitors to school; - effective induction and transition arrangements for students; - RE lessons, including those focusing on philosophy and ethics; - effective parental engagement, (e.g. parent forums, regular communication); and - an ethos of 'Growth Mindset' whereby all students should put learning, and developing in learning, at the forefront of all they do.
 The emphasis is on: learning at all costs; confronting mistakes; hard work and effort as keys to success.